Technigo/application-remote-boot-camp/README.md

 ### Download the code files

 We have given you a little head start.
 If you download all files from this project by clicking the green button `Clone or Download` at the top of this page you will find a `code` folder.
-The folder contains of three files, a `index.html` file, a `style.css` file and the glossary.md file.
+The folder contains of three files, a `index.html` file, a `style.css` file and the `glossary.md` file.
 The most simple approach is to download a code editor and open them in, for example [Atom](https://atom.io/).

 In Atom you edit the files.
-After saving them you can click on the `index.html` file in your file browser to open it in a web browser to see your webpage take shape.
+After saving them you can click on the `index.html` in your file browser to open it in a web browser to see your webpage take shape.
 Then you should be all set – happy coding!

 ### Hand in the assignment